rirolab/rirolab.github.io/postdoc.markdown

 The following qualifications would be an advantage:
 - Familiarity with state-of-the-art task planning and/or task-and-motion planning
-- Experience using PDDL or Temporal Logic
+- Experience using quadruped robots
 - Ability to work with people in your research and try to being involved in research of others to multiply the effect of collaborations.
 - Have a clear open and transparent communication attitude.
 - Be highly motivated to achieve excellence in the interest of science and engineering innovation within the university, the institutes, the RIRO lab and for yourself.

 ### Application Process and Agenda
 Open until filled.
-The ideal starting date is September 1, 2022 or before.
+The ideal starting date is March 1, 2023 or before.
 Applications will be considered on a rolling basis.
 The initial term is one or two years, with a possible extension depending on performance.